theimpossibleastronaut/rmwrs/README.md

 ~/.rmwrs-Trash-test/info.
 The .trashinfo file uses the [FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).

-If you use *rmwrs* on a file that has the same name in a destination waste folder, it will be renamed by adding a time string formatted suffix (i.e. "_%H%M%S-%y%m%d").
+When rmw'ing an item, if a file or directory with the same name already exists in the waste (or trash) directory, it will not be overwritten;
+instead, the current file being rmw'ed will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g.
+'foo_164353-210508').

+## -z, --restore FILE(s)
+To restore items, specify the path to them in the <WASTE>/files directory (wildcards ok).

+When restoring an item, if a file or directory with the same name already exists at the destination, the item being restored will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g. 'foo_164353-210508').

 ## Configuration file